 Families that choose this kind of grave for their loved one find it soothing to be somewhere natural.
 It helps them to understand that their loss is a natural part of life and the planet’s life cycle.

-We have detailed knowledge of the woodland burial sites available for use in the North West, and will be happy to advise you regarding the benefits of each.
+Natural Endings has detailed knowledge of the woodland burial sites available for use in the North West, and will be happy to advise you regarding the benefits of each.

 There are quite a few different options, each with a different character.
 We are regularly consulted for advice by new sites that are opening.
 All of the pictures shown are of natural burial sites that we use.